Language requirements for UK Nurse

 If you cannot send the evidence NMC request or NMC is not satisfied with what you send then NMC won’t be able to consider your application. they highly recommend you make sure you can meet NMC language evidence requirements before you apply.
 If you feel this is unlikely you may wish to complete a language test before applying.

-- at least 6.5 in the reading sections
+- at least 6.5 in the writing sections

 - at least 7.0 in the listening, writing and speaking sections, and